Probabilistic bisimilarities between quantum processes: Introduction

-with the intuition that we do not care about the state of a quantum system when it has been output.
-But it is easy to see that the information about how the output system is correlated with the systems remained in the context is totally lost; problems will arise if we input again the system which was just output.
-To deal with this shortcoming, we present the quantum output rule as As a result, the quantum communication rule in our qCCS has a very simple and CCS-like form

-In Ref.\cite{GN05}, no rules for quantum input and output were introduced because the authors took the viewpoint that any input action is necessarily accompanied with an output action (no matter from another process or the environment).
-However, we still think it necessary to present rules considering input and output actions, since they give us a compositional way to describe quantum communication between different components.
+The second difference between our approach of semantics and the previous ones is the ways of dealing with quantum input, quantum output, and quantum communication.
+The quantum input rule presented in \cite{JL04} can only describe the case when the input system is initially not correlated with the systems the process holds.
+We introduce a new inference rule in this paper to deal with the general case where these systems are correlated.
+The rule for quantum output is also refined to keep track of possible correlation between an output system and the retained systems.
+As a consequence, the quantum communication rule in our qCCS has a very simple and CCS-like form.
+Note that in \cite{GN05}, no rules for quantum input and output were introduced because the authors took the viewpoint that any input action is necessarily accompanied with an output action (no matter from another process or the environment).
+However, we still think it necessary to present rules describing input and output, since they give us a compositional way to describe quantum communication between different components.